manikandareas/starter-kit/README.md

 - `src/`: The heart of your application.
   - `components/`: Reusable UI building blocks.
   - `lib/`: Handy utility functions.
-  - `routes/`: Your app's pages and layouts.
+  - `src/routes/`: Your app's pages and layouts.
+See `src/routes/ROUTING.md` for routing documentation.
   - `main.tsx`: The main entry point of your React application.
 - `package.json`: Your project's manifest, listing dependencies and scripts.
 - `README.md`: You're looking at it! 😉